Structured Kolmogorov-Arnold Neural ODEs for Interpretable Learning and Symbolic Discovery of Nonlinear Dynamics: Results

 \subsection{F-16 Aircraft}

 The last example expands to a real-world complex system.
-The study presented by \cite{noel2017f} details the experimental data collected from a full-scale F-16 aircraft during a ground vibration test master class.
-To simulate real-world conditions, two dummy payloads were mounted on the wing tips of the aircraft.
-The setup includes 145 acceleration sensors distributed across the aircraft, under excitation of a shaker installed beneath the right wing to apply multisine excitations over a frequency range of 2 to 15 Hz.
+The study presented by \cite{noel2017f} details the experimental data collected from a full-scale F-16 aircraft during a ground vibration test master class. { The dataset is publicly available at \url{https://data.4tu.nl/articles/_/12954911}.} To simulate real-world conditions, two dummy payloads were mounted on the wing tips of the aircraft.
+The setup includes 145 acceleration sensors distributed across the aircraft, under excitation of a shaker installed beneath the right wing to apply sine-sweep excitations over a frequency range of 2 to 15 Hz.
 Data from three specific sensors were made public: one at the excitation point, one on the right wing near the nonlinear interface of interest, and one on the payload adjacent to the same interface.
-These measurements were taken at a sampling frequency of 400 Hz.
-The interfaces, consisting of T-shaped connectors on the payload side, slid through a rail attached to the wing side, were identified by preliminary investigation as primary sources of nonlinearity in the aircraft's structural dynamics, particularly at the right-wing-to-payload interface.
+These measurements were taken at a sampling frequency of 400 Hz. {In this work, the highest excitation level in this public dataset (95.6~N input amplitude) is considered, under which the system nonlinearity is most pronounced.} The interfaces, consisting of T-shaped connectors on the payload side, slid through a rail attached to the wing side, were identified by preliminary investigation as primary sources of nonlinearity in the aircraft's structural dynamics, particularly at the right-wing-to-payload interface.

 In our setting, the acceleration measured at the excitation point serves as the input reference for the model, while the acceleration measured on the right wing near the nonlinear interface is used as the output signal.
 Data from the first 2.5 seconds of measurement were used for training, with the subsequent 10 seconds used for testing.